Module 10.4: Hybrid Cloud Architecture (On-Prem to Cloud)

 # Attach Direct Connect Gatewayaws directconnect create-direct-connect-gateway-association \ --direct-connect-gateway-id $DX_GW_ID \ --gateway-id $TGW_ID \ --allowed-prefixes "10.1.0.0/16,10.2.0.0/16,10.3.0.0/16"

-# Route on-prem traffic through Transit Gatewayaws ec2 create-transit-gateway-route \ --transit-gateway-route-table-id $TGW_RT_ID \ --destination-cidr-block 10.0.0.0/8 \ --transit-gateway-attachment-id $DX_ATTACHMENT_IDWar Story: A logistics company connected 12 VPCs and 3 on-premises data centers through a Transit Gateway.
-Their Kubernetes clusters worked perfectly within each VPC but cross-cluster communication failed intermittently.
-The root cause: their pod CIDR ranges (assigned by VPC CNI) overlapped across VPCs because each VPC used the same secondary CIDR.
-Transit Gateway cannot route overlapping CIDRs.
-They had to redesign their entire IP address plan — a painful, weeks-long process that could have been avoided with centralized IPAM from the start.
+# Route on-prem traffic through Transit Gatewayaws ec2 create-transit-gateway-route \ --transit-gateway-route-table-id $TGW_RT_ID \ --destination-cidr-block 10.0.0.0/8 \ --transit-gateway-attachment-id $DX_ATTACHMENT_IDWar Story: A global logistics company connected twelve distinct cloud VPCs and three physical on-premises data centers through a Transit Gateway.
+Their Kubernetes clusters operated flawlessly in isolation.
+However, cross-cluster service mesh communication failed randomly.
+After weeks of debugging, the root cause was identified: multiple VPCs utilized the exact same secondary CIDR ranges for pod IPs, provided by the VPC CNI.
+Transit Gateways cannot route overlapping CIDRs.
+They were forced to dismantle their infrastructure and redesign their entire IP address management plan — an agonizing process that proper upfront planning would have completely avoided.

 Stop and think: If your corporate Identity Provider goes down, what happens to developers trying to access the on-premises Kubernetes cluster via Pinniped?
 How would break-glass access work?